anshika0207/CoWin-Notifier/README.md

 * Navigate over to `localhost:3000` on your browser.
 The project is set up successfully and you are good to go.

 ## How To Use
 * Fill in the details of the form.
-Since the details you enter here are directly used, make sureto add the exact district and state name, as given in the [Website](https://www.cowin.gov.in/home).To ensure the same, it is better if you directly copy-paste it from there.
+Since the details you enter here are directly used, make sure you add the district and state name, exactly how it is on the [Website](https://www.cowin.gov.in/home).To ensure the same, it is better to copy and paste it directly from there.

   <img src="https://github.com/anshika0207/CoWin-Notifier/blob/master/images/Form.jpg?raw=true" width="10000" height="500"/>
 * Submit the form and done!
 You will be notified on your e-mail when the slots are open.